mjenior/promptpal/README.md

 chain_of_thought : bool
     Include chain of thought enforcement in user prompt.
     Default is True
-code : bool
-    Save detected code in responses as individual scripts.
-    Default is True
 unit_testing : bool
     rite comprehesive unit tests for any generated code.
     Default is False